 You must join the queue before playing.
 Queue system works differently in different countries:

-- In Japan, in almost all places, form a line behind each cab.
+- In Japan, in most places, form a line behind each cab.
 Some larger arcades will have a single-queue system for multiple cabs; look for signs.
 For some popular games, when things get busy, they might make you write down your name on a wait list, but this is uncommon.

 - In Korea, in most arcades, the card queue system is in use.
 Find a place where cards are placed in a line (sometimes on the cab, sometimes a dedicated board / desk), place your card in the last place, and wait your turn.
 It can be any card or token you like; it doesn’t have to be your eamuse card.

 - Depending on the arcade, it may or may not be OK to play other games while you’re in a card line.
 Usually, this is OK, but be sure you show up before it’s your turn.

 - In other countries, it depends on the arcade, but usually people form a line, and only use a card queue when it gets really busy.

 Some obvious ones:

 - Do not abuse the cab; for example, refrain from hitting the buttons too hard.

 - Do not place drinks on the cabinet, lid open or closed.